-Loose parts play hold a special kind of appeal.
+Loose parts play holds a special kind of appeal.
 Instead of an adult saying to a child, “That’s too dangerous.“, or, “Let’s find something more edifying to spend our time on.“, a child is allowed to engage in activities they find satisfying and are allowed to engage in play that carries low-level risks.

 14- Boredom Buster

-Through the creativity and problem solving skills loose parts play provides, children can conquer boredom without the help of an adult.
+Through the creativity and problem-solving skills loose parts play provides, children can conquer boredom without the help of an adult.

 On top of all of the amazing aforementioned benefits of loose parts play, the cost of loose parts play is definitely the icing on the cake.

-If you do choose to purchase items for play, you’ll find that second hand stores and even scrap yards might have what you are looking for – or even things you would have never thought of!
+If you do choose to purchase items for play, you’ll find that second-hand stores and even scrap yards might have what you are looking for – or even things you would have never thought of!